 - How and why does spending on housing and community development differ across states?

-In 2018, state and local governments spent $53.9 billion on housing and community development, or 1.5 percent of total direct general expenditures1.
-Spending on housing and community development was lower than on most other major state and local expenditure programs2.
-Again, it’s worth noting that this Census Bureau category combines these two programs, so state and local government spending on each is an even smaller share of overall spending.
+In 2019, state and local governments spent $57 billion on housing and community development, or 2 percent of total direct general expenditures.1 Spending on housing and community development was lower than on most other major state and local expenditure programs.2 Further, this Census Bureau category combines two distinct programs, so state and local government spending on each expenditure is an even smaller share of spending.

 How does state spending differ from local spending, and what does the federal government contribute?

 Local governments spend a larger share of their budgets on housing and community development than states.
-In 2018, 2.6 percent of local direct general spending went to housing and community development programs compared with 0.6 percent of state direct general spending.
-Much of this local spending is by special districts (e.g., the Philadelphia Housing Authority) because the boundaries of these housing programs (and the communities they support) do not always map onto existing government boundaries.
+In 2019, 3 percent of local direct general spending went to housing and community development programs compared with less than 1 percent of state direct general spending.
+Much of this local spending is delivered by special districts (e.g., the Philadelphia Housing Authority) because the boundaries of these housing programs (and the communities they support) do not always map onto existing government boundaries.

-But the federal government is the main funder of housing and community development programs.
-In 2018, the federal government spent $50 billion on housing assistance and $42 billion on community and regional development.
-Of that $92 billion in federal spending, $37 billion was transferred to state and local governments for housing and community development programs in 2018.
-As such, the federal government funded roughly two-thirds of total state and local spending on these programs.
+State and local housing and community development expenditures are mostly funded by the federal government (and thus the programs are often influenced by federal rules).
+In 2019, the federal government spent $51 billion on housing assistance and $27 billion on community and regional development.
+Of that $78 billion in federal spending, $38 billion was transferred to state and local governments for housing and community development programs in 2019.
+As such, the federal government funded two-thirds of total state and local spending on these programs.

 Examples of federal grants to state and local governments include the HOME Investment Partnerships Program, the Community Development Block Grant, the Housing Trust Fund, various HUD homelessness assistance programs, Housing Opportunities for Persons with AIDS, the Indian Housing Block Grant program, and the Low-Income Housing Tax Credit.